Stephen-Seo/SimpleArchiver/file_format.md

-.jpg (uses lossy compression), .png (uses lossless compression), .mp3 (uses lossy compression usually), .flac (uses losslesss compression), .zip (already archived), .gz/.xz/.zst/.lz/.7z (already compressed), and etc. This feature will be opt-in by default, and a opt-in-able preset will be available, as well as a flag to add user-defined file extensions, and other flags that may tune this behavior.
+.jpg (uses lossy compression), .png (uses lossless compression), .mp3 (uses lossy compression usually), .flac (uses losslesss compression), .zip (already archived), .gz/.xz/.zst/.lz/.7z (already compressed), and etc. This feature will be opt-in by default (in other words, by default all chunks will be compressed when using compression), and a opt-in-able preset will be available, as well as a flag to add user-defined file extensions, and other flags that may tune this behavior.